 Vietnam’s Independence – Lam Song Uprising

 In 1418, Le Loi, a wealthy philanthropist, led a revolt against the Chinese and won.
-Le Loi then declared himself emperor Le Thai to Vietnam.
+Le Loi then declared himself emperor Le Thai of Vietnam.

 The Le family became the emperors of Vietnam.
 As part of Le’s family rule, they conquered the Cham lands to the South and parts to the east.
 Interestingly, they forced the people in these lands to kowtow to them, just as the Chinese had forced the Vietnamese into complete obedience to the Chinese.